Setting up a device for development

 Once Xamarin.iOS has been successfully installed, the next step in iOS development is to provision your iOS device.
 This guide will explore requesting development certificates and profiles, working with app services, and deploying an app to device.

 While developing a Xamarin.iOS application it is essential to test it by deploying the app to a physical device, in addition to the simulator.
 Device-only bugs and performance issues can transpire when running on a device, due to hardware limits such as memory or network connectivity.
 To test on a physical device, the device must be provisioned, and Apple must be informed that the device will be used for testing.

 The highlighted sections in the image below show the steps required to get set up for iOS provisioning:

-This guide illustrates how to set up an Apple device for deployment and how to deploy an application.
 After this, the next step is to distribute the application.
 For more information on deployment, visit the App Distribution guides.

 Before deploying the application to a device, you need to have an active subscription to Apple's Developer Program, or use Free Provisioning.
 Apple offers two program options:

 - Apple Developer Program – Regardless of whether you are an individual or represent an organization, the Apple Developer Program allows you to develop, test, and distribute apps.

 - Apple Developer Enterprise Program – The Enterprise program is most suited to organizations that want to develop and distribute apps in-house only.
 Members of the Enterprise program do not have access to iTunes Connect, and apps created cannot be published to the App Store.

 To register for either of these programs, visit the Apple Developer Portal to register.
 Note that to register as an Apple developer, it is necessary to have an Apple ID.
 This guide has been created with the assumption that you are a member of an Apple Developer Program.